torsday/notebook/ops/ldap.md

 ## Why?

-* System administrators have embraced LDAP because it offers them a way to centralize and make available all sorts of infrastructure information.
+* Centralize and make available all sorts of infrastructure information.
 * Industry standard for directory access.